Skip to main content

 Sonia A. Malik, MD, MBBS, MHSA

-• Dr. Sonia A. Malik is a Adjunct Assistant Professor in the Department of Internal Medicine, Division of Pulmonary Medicine at the University of Utah, specializing in sleep medicine.
+• Dr. Sonia A. Malik is a Clinical Associate Professor.
+She also holds an adjunct faculty appointment in the Department of Internal Medicine, Division of Pulmonary Medicine at the University of Utah, where she specializes in sleep medicine.
 She serves as the co-director of the sleep clinic, where her expertise spans clinical practice, research, teaching, and legislative advocacy.
 Dr. Malik is actively involved with the American Academy of Sleep Medicine's Political Action Committee, where she champions important issues in the field.

 Dr. Malik is deeply committed to advancing patient care and promoting sleep health.
 Throughout her academic journey, including her Master's in Health Services Administration from the University of Michigan, she has focused on delivering excellence in patient care.
 During her master's program, Dr. Malik cultivated a strong interest in health policy and analysis, which sparked her passion for writing impactful policy papers.